cdent/gabbi/docs/source/handlers.rst

   attribute on the test, where it can be used in the evaluations described above (in the  ``action`` method) or in ``$RESPONSE`` handling.
   An example usage here would be to turn HTML into a DOM.
+* ``load_data_file``: Load data from disk into a Python data structure.
+Gabbi will call this method when ``response_<something>`` contains an item where the right hand side value starts with ``<@``.
+The ``test`` param allows you to access the current test case and provides a load_data_file method which should be used because it verifies the data is loaded within the test diectory and returns the file source as a string.
+The ``load_data_file`` method was introduced to re-use the JSONHandler in order to support YAML files through the implementation of an additional custom handler, see :class:`~gabbi.handlers.yamlhandler.YAMLHandler` for details.

 Finally if a ``replacer`` class method is defined, then when a ``$RESPONSE`` substitution is encountered, ``replacer`` will be